 After clearing your browser cache, retry visiting to the problem website again.

 Try to use another web browser

-If the issue happens in Edge, try to use other browsers such as Chrome or Firefox.
+If the issue happens in Edge, try to use a different browser such as Chrome or Firefox.
 The issue may sometimes be with your default web browser.
-The causes can be plugins or extensions that you’ve installed, incorrectly configured browser settings, faulty proxy settings, or outdated browser.
+The causes can be plugins or extensions you’ve installed, incorrectly configured browser settings, faulty proxy settings, or outdated browser.

-If the website loads fine on another browser, you may want to reset your problem browser to default to try to fix the This site is not secure error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID in Windows 10.
+If the website loads fine on another browser, you may want to reset your problem browser to default to try to fix the This site is not secure error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID issue in Windows 10/11.